Connect with others who understand.

 Find Support

 How has your speech been affected by spondylitis?
-Comment below or start your own conversation on MySpondylitisTeam.
+What techniques or treatments have helped you manage speech issues?
+Comment below, or start a conversation on your Activities page.

 References